Antheraea pernyi (Guérin-Méneville)

 Tussah Silk

 This is the best-known and most widely used of all the wild silks.
-It is derived from Antheraea pernyi (Guérin-Méneville), grown outdoors on oak trees in China for more than two millennia (Chou 1990).
+It is derived from Antheraea pernyi (Guérin-Méneville), grown outdoors on oak trees in China for more than two millennia (Chen 2012, Chou 1990, Liu et al. 2010).
 The natural color of the silk is a pinkish beige.
-In the 1970s and 1980s China expanded tussah sericulture to most of its provinces, but has since abandoned these efforts in the South.
-Tussah is now primarily grown in the Northeast, in the provinces of Shandong, Liaoning, and Hebei.
-It was introduced into Japan in 1877 where it was cultivated locally on a small scale in the 20th century.
+Tussah is primarily grown in the Northeast, in the provinces of Shandong, Liaoning, and Hebei.
+It was introduced into Japan in 1877 where it was cultivated locally on a small scale into the 20th century.
 Tussah silk is also raised in both Koreas.
+Some tussah silk was called pongee and Shantung in the United States and United Kingdom during the first half of the 20th century, but those names have also been applied to types of mulberry silk.
+Some of the famous “mission embroidery” pieces imported from China in the 1920s are made of tussah silk (Watson 1996).

 Description: Handkerchief of tussah silk (Antheraea pernyi) made in China in 1930's and imported to the United States.
 It was hand-reeled and hand-woven.
-Tussah silk was commonly called ponjee, during the first half of the 20th century, in the Uinted States and Great Britain
+Tussah silk was commonly called pongee, during the first half of the 20th century, in the United States and Great Britain

 Production Location: China